RepIica/IIFE-Javascript-Discussion-Question-dumbo-web-051418/readme.md

 Immediately-invoked functions can be used in place of functions whenever you need the function to fire immediately after it's created.
 They can keep your code a bit cleaner and more succinct, and can handle recursive functions and closures just fine.

-Paste the following code into your console and call 'fibonacciSeq()' a few times.
-Discuss with your table what is happening in the following closure (don't sweat if you haven't covered closures just yet):
+*3. Paste the following code into your console and call 'fibonacciSeq()' a few times.
+Discuss with your table what is happening in the following closure (don't sweat if you haven't covered closures just yet):*

 ```
 var fibonacciSeq = (() => {